Identity / Environment / Visual Design / Gallery / Print

 We wanted the wordmark to represent the many different styles of the students in our class.
-We feel like each of us has a very unique voice that bring to the studio.
+We felt each student had a very unique voice that they bring to the studio.
 The final wordmark accomplishes this by having a different typeface for each letter.

 Establishing Final Direction

 We iterated on the idea of an expanded schematic.
 An additional challenge was to make it clear that this was a gallery show of student work.
 A constraint that we had was that there had to be three main colors in the brand, since we are the first year of CMU Design to have 3 tracks to study from: Products, Communications, and Environments.